momoxl/EmoTrack/README.md

-# EmoTrack: PoSA and PoSD
+# Position-Shuffled Augmentation (PoSA) and Position Self-Distillation (PoSD) for Multi-Turn Speech Emotion Tracking

 This repository contains the core implementation of **Position-Shuffled Augmentation (PoSA)** and **Position Self-Distillation (PoSD)** from *Do Audio